benmcwilliams/gas-demand/README.md

 EnergyChartsDemandExtractor:
 - Returns a dataframe in required format
 - frequency is daily; type is == 'power'

+SpainDemandExtractor:
+- Returns a dataframe in required format
+- frequency is daily; type is == 'total', 'power'

 UKDemandExtractor:
 - Returns a dataframe in required format, type is == 'total', 'industry', 'household', 'power'